 Here are some tips to help make sure your brand’s local strategy is on point:

-Highlight in-store events to help drive foot traffic.
+Highlight in-store events to help drive foot traffic from online consumer engagement

 Local Pages do more than improve your local search visibility with rich and dynamic, properly marked up location information.
 They give searchers a one-click destination for local store hours and directions, product availability, photos and video, customer reviews and more.